 Big Sur is a major upgrade with several features that users can take advantage of.
 Here are the features that Apple highlighted during its WWDC20 keynote presentation.
 We’ll follow up with more details on these features as they are revealed.

-The latest: Public beta now available
+The latest: Beta 8 now available to developers

 The latest rumor: Face ID could be coming to the Mac